22 vision statement examples to help you write your own

 - What phrases or keywords describe the type of organization and outcome we want?

-A generic vision statement—one that sounds like it could be for anyone—is hardly enough to motivate your team.
+A generic vision statement—one that sounds like it could apply to any company—will not be enough to motivate your team.
 Vision works best when it’s specific and describes an end goal only your organization can provide.
-Don’t be afraid to dream big, either.
-A lukewarm vision will only yield lukewarm results, so it’s important to be bold, and even risky, when writing your vision statement.
+Don’t be afraid to dream big.
+A lukewarm vision will only yield lukewarm results.
+So it’s important to be bold, and even risky, when writing your vision statement.

 Constantly communicate your vision